 Skip to main content

-• High vulnerability to the effects of climate change.
-The country is on the Dry Corridor, where phenomena like droughts and tropical storms cause significant damage and losses to crops and other livelihood sources.
+The country is highly vulnerable to the effects of climate change.
+Situated on the Dry Corridor, phenomena like droughts and tropical storms cause significant damage and losses to crops and other livelihood sources.

-• Considerable gender inequalities, with women dedicating most of their time to domestic labour and childcare, which limits their opportunities to find paid jobs.
+Gender inequalities mean women dedicate most of their time to domestic labour and childcare, which limits their opportunities to find paid jobs.

-Food-price increases caused by COVID-19, the war in Ukraine and climate change have exacerbated many challenges for people already living in vulnerable conditions, creating even more inequality, poverty and food insecurity.
+Food price increases – caused by factors including the war in Ukraine, COVID-19 and climate change – have exacerbated many challenges for people already living in vulnerable conditions.
+This has created even more inequality, poverty and food insecurity.

-In the next five years (2022-27), working with partners and through a “By Salvadorans, For Salvadorans” approach, WFP will support Salvadorans in securing equal and adequate food and nutrition, better employment opportunities and resilience at community level following emergencies.
-WFP will promote women's economic empowerment, and strengthen both emergency preparedness systems and school meal programmes.
-Moreover, WFP will strengthen food systems by enhancing food production, local consumption, and access to markets that offer healthy products in partnership with the private sector.
+WFP promotes women's economic empowerment and strengthens emergency preparedness capacity and school meal programmes.
+Moreover, WFP aims to strengthen food systems by enhancing food production, local consumption and access to markets that offer healthy products – in partnership with the private sector.

 What the World Food Programme is doing in El Salvador